Si-za1/Si-za1/README.md

           Your Ikigai lies at the intersection of what you are good at and what you love doing.

 **Current Role:**
-🔭 Data Engineer at Leapfrog Technology specializing in AI and LLM projects.
+🔭 Data Engineer at Leapfrog Technology specializing in AI and Large Language Model projects.

 **Skills & Expertise:**
 - 💻 Languages: Python, HTML, CSS, Flutter, JavaScript